DragonSpit/HPCsharp/README.md

 Linear and stable Radix Sort algorithm for arrays and lists of user defined classes sorted by key.
 Free and open source HPCsharp package on https://www.nuget.org

-**_Version 3.0.0_** Just released!
+**_Version 3.0.1_** Just released!

-Higher performance parallel and serial 2-way Merge, with parallel faster by 1.7%.
-Stable Merge Sort.
+- Higher performance parallel and serial 2-way Merge, with parallel faster by 1.7%.
+- Added a Stable Merge Sort.
+- Tuned Parallel Merge Sort performance for 5-10% gain.
-In-place Merge Sort interfaces for arrays and lists.
+- In-place Merge Sort interfaces for arrays and lists.
-Parallel and serial Multi-Merge.
-Changed interfaces on Merge Sort and Merge to be consistent with Microsoft C# algorithms.
+- Parallel and serial Multi-Merge.
+- Changed interfaces on Merge Sort and Merge to be consistent with Microsoft C# algorithms.
-Dynamic Priority Queue and Fixed Size Priority Queue.
+- Added Dynamic Priority Queue and Fixed Size Priority Queue.

-More info coming soon...
-Give it a shot
+More details and examples coming soon...
+Give it a shot!

-**_Version 2.0_** algorithm performance is shown in the following tables:
+**_Version 3.0.1_** algorithm performance is shown in the following tables:

 *Algorithm*|*Collection*|*Distribution*|*vs .Sort*|*vs Linq*|*vs Linq.AsParallel*|*MegaInts/sec*|*Data Type*
 --- | --- | --- | --- | --- | --- | --- | ---